 New investment option: Growth (Lower Carbon)

 UniSaver investment options already have a reduced exposure to carbon and an increased exposure to renewables relative to benchmark due to an allocation to the Russell Investments Sustainable Global Shares Fund (read more here).
-We aim to introduce a new investment option on 1 May 2025 that takes this a step further.
-The new option – called Growth (Lower Carbon) – would be invested 80% in an equity fund that, relative to the fund index, targets a reduction in carbon exposure, an increase in exposure to renewable energy and the exclusion of companies with fossil fuel reserves or a significant involvement in fossil fuel activities.
+We are introducing a new investment option on 30 April 2025 that takes this a step further.
+The new option – called Growth (Lower Carbon) – will be invested 80% in an equity fund that, relative to the fund index, targets a reduction in carbon exposure, an increase in exposure to renewable energy and the exclusion of companies with fossil fuel reserves or a significant involvement in fossil fuel activities.
+The remaining 20% will be invested in global bonds.

 Who is it for?